qchenevier/MBA_memoire/doc/reaction_macro.md

 - Use software to extend the boundaries of what you do.

 Stop staring in the mirror: a key to adapting to dramatically-shifting marketplaces is to reevaluate what makes you successful and how you measure success.
 The metrics used to measure performance in the prior era may no longer be relevant [@Gimpel2012].

-Disrupt yourself: With enterprising entrepreneurs and enthusiastic hackers determined to change the status quo, disruption is now a constant state of business.
-A commitment to constantly increasing customer value (not just profits) can help preempt disruption from external sources.
-A willingness to engage in creative destruction of the current business model will prevent enterprises from suffering the innovator's dilemma that allows others to sneak up and disrupt their business.
-Industry incumbents are not all standing on the sidelines watching newcomers define the future of their industries [@Gimpel2012].

-Join them to beat them: Trying to regulate away disruption is often ineffective.
-Embracing a disruption can create new opportunities.
-Making content more widely available might cannibalize some traditional TV revenue, but it allows broadcasters to retain the Millennial generation.
-The future is here.
-You cannot fight it [@Gimpel2012].

 Resource munificence (or organizational slack available to designers) often proved to be an important contingency in every design capital state.
 Resource munificence explained why firms in the same state made moves that took them in different "directions" [@Woodard2013].